 Keep you CPU cool at all times!

-When trying to reduce the operating temperature of your computer system, thermal grease plays as important part as that of the cooling fan and heatsink.
+When trying to reduce the operating temperature of your computer system, thermal grease plays an important part in that of the cooling fan and heat-sink.
 You will be able to run your CPU a few degrees cooler if you choose the right thermal grease to work with your setup.

 A good choice of thermal grease will not only allow your system to run cooler but will also be easy to apply and take off without making a huge dent in your wallet.
 So we look at the Tuniq TX-3 which is the predecessor of the TX-2.
 Let’s check out what the TX-3 can do for us.